Vietnam Destination Guide

 Currency & Payments

 • ATMs: Widely available in cities and tourist areas.
-Daily withdrawal limits apply.
+Most have withdrawal limits of around 2–3 million VND (USD $80–120) per transaction, so plan accordingly.

 • Tipping: Not traditionally expected, but appreciated for good service (5-10%).